Schmerzmittelgruppe Anhang 2

 In other words, you have already taken a long step in the treatment of the patient towards clearing the condition altogether.
 That is one point to be said in favour of your homoeopathic treatment rather than the merely sedative relief.

-A number of other drugs for these colics (hepatic/renal/intestinal) and they all have their own individual points which are very easy to pick up at the beside.
+There are quite a number of other drugs for these colics, some of them hepatic, some renal, and same intestinal, and they all have their own individual points which are very easy to pick up at the beside.

 Coloc